stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 <a id="directory-mirroring"></a>Directory Mirroring | **Directory mirroring** securely replicates selected data from one (source) directory to another (target or mirrored) directory for authentication and access control.
 The source directory is the authoritative source for all data.
 Changes are propagated to the target/mirror directory for convenience and performance benefits.
 <a id="group"></a>Group | A **group** is a collection of accounts within a directory.
 In Stormpath, for anyone familiar with Role-Based Access Control, the term group is used instead of role.
 <a id="group-membership"></a>Group Membership | A **group membership** is a two-way mapping between an account and a group.
-<a id="account-store"></a>Account Store | A **account store** is a directory or group associated with an application for account authentication.
+<a id="account-store"></a>Account Store | An **account store** is a directory or group associated with an application for account authentication.
 Accounts within account stores associated with an application can login to that application.
 <a id="AccountStoreMapping"></a>Account Store Mapping | An **account store mapping** is a mapping between a group or directory and an application.
 <a id="identity-management"></a>Identity Management | **Identity management** is the management, authentication, authorization, and permissions of identities to increase security and productivity, while decreasing cost, downtime, and repetitive tasks.
 <a id="role"></a>Role |A **role** is a classification of accounts, such as administrators or employees.
 In Stormpath, roles are represented as groups.